pbraun9/nwr/README.md

 ## Setup

 CPU power, MAXMEM and NIC speed is evaluated dynamically.
 However DISK speed is tricky to determine (in sectors of 512 bytes per second).
-Some testing (see below) is advised to correctly define max values for disk performance.
+Some testing is advised to correctly define max values for disk performance.

+_domU_

+	hdparm -t /dev/xvda1

+_dom0_

-	vi nwr.ksh
+	vi /etc/nwr.conf

-	bridgenic=ethX
-	maxrsect=480000
-	maxwsect=800
+	# underlying physical interface
+	bridgenic=eth0

+	# echo $(( 1232 * 1024 * 1024 / 512 ))
+	# eventually divide again by 2 or 3 as those are shared resources
+	(( maxrsect = 2523136 / 2 ))
+	(( maxwsect = 2523136 / 2 ))

+	# assuming 300 Mbit/s link as a shared resource hence divide by 2 or 3
+	maxnet=100

 ## Usage